Our Strategy: “Empowering customers. Shaping markets.“

 Two Specialized Companies, Each Starting from a Very Good Position

 We are convinced that separating in two smaller, more dynamic companies will strengthen the competitive position of all current E.ON businesses.
-Both companies will be able to take a more focused approach to managing their businesses, which will pave the way to greater profitability and more dynamic growth and create attractive opportunities for employees and external stakeholders.
+Both companies will be able to take a more focused approach to managing their businesses, which can pave the way to greater profitability and more dynamic growth and create attractive opportunities for employees and external stakeholders.
 They will be better able to differentiate their business operations according to customers, technologies, risks, and markets and to take a more focused approach to developing the necessary capabilities and processes.
 Each of the two companies will be able to develop a consistent corporate culture and establish a clear brand positioning.
 In addition, we expect that both companies will have more specific capital costs and an adequate valuation and thus improved access to capital markets.